Skip to main content

 Katie Hinde, March Mammal Madness founding director and associate professor, and Anali Perry, head of Open Science and Scholarly Communication at ASU Library, lead a webinar with all you need to know about this year's tournament and theme celebrating the Tree of Life.

-Anali & I also bringing back the SPEED ROUND interview as Anali & I try to stump each other in rapid fire antics.
-FREE WEBINAR, sign up here.
+Anali and I also bring back the speed round interview as Anali and I try to stump each other in rapid fire antics.

 The ASU Library acknowledges the twenty-three Native Nations that have inhabited this land for centuries.
 Arizona State University's four campuses are located in the Salt River Valley on ancestral territories of Indigenous peoples, including the Akimel O’odham (Pima) and Pee Posh (Maricopa) Indian Communities, whose care and keeping of these lands allows us to be here today.
 ASU Library acknowledges the sovereignty of these nations and seeks to foster an environment of success and possibility for Native American students and patrons.
 We are advocates for the incorporation of Indigenous knowledge systems and research methodologies within contemporary library practice.
 ASU Library welcomes members of the Akimel O’odham and Pee Posh, and all Native nations to the Library.